 Implementation Best Practices

-- Optimize cache keys: Avoid including unnecessary parameters in your cache keys
+- Optimize cache keys: Avoid unnecessary query parameters that reduce cache hit rates

 The Bottom Line